GoogleCloudPlatform/compute-cassandra-python/README.md

   ```
 ## Debugging / Troubleshooting

-1. Make sure that you cached your Project ID with `gcutil` as stated in the
-One-time Setup section above.
-The scripts assume that the Project ID has
-been cached and will likely fail unless you've cached your Project ID.

 1. Enable extra command-line output by toggling the VERBOSE variable to `True`
 in the `tools/common.py` file.
 When you re-run a script with that enabled, you
-will see all of the standard output and error messages from `gcutil`.
+will see all of the standard output and error messages from `gcutil` and
+the instance commands.

 1. In order to understand what's going on with a cluster deployment with these
 scripts, you will likely need to either use the web console and check the
 instance's serial output or SSH into the instance and monitor log files.
 In
 addition to standard Linux log files, you may need to consult the Cassandra
 log files, especially:
- * `/var/log/cassandra/output.log` - Cassandra log
+ * `/var/log/cassandra/system.log` - Cassandra log

 1. Ensure that your firewall rule is enabled so that the Cassandra nodes
 are accessible by both Thrift and CQL protocols.